Division of Liberal Arts & Professional Studies

 |Chemistry||Must take CHEM 1010, 1020, or 1510 and pass with a grade of “C” or higher.||Must take CHEM 1020, 1010, or 1510 and pass with a grade of “C” or higher||Prerequisite is met.|

 *Based on placement, students might be required to successfully complete preparatory course(s) and prerequisite courses before attempting further course or program requirements.

 1. Biology Courses: BIOL 1210 (Principles of Anatomy & Physiology I) must be taken prior to or concurrently with NURS 1200 & NURS 1300.
 BIOL 1220 (Principles of Anatomy & Physiology II) must be taken prior to or concurrently with NURS 1600 & NURS 1650.
 BIOL 2010 (Microbiology) must be taken prior to or concurrently with NURS 2200 & NURS 2250.
 All lab science program requirements must be completed with a grade of C (75%) or higher and be completed prior to entering NURS 2400 & NURS 2600.

 3. Evidence of certification in AHA-BLS CPR must be maintained throughout the program and evidence submitted to the Nurse Education Department.
-The ONLY acceptable CPR courses are American Heart Association course “BLS Provider” or American Red Cross course “Basic Life Support for the Professional Rescuer.”
+The ONLY acceptable CPR courses are American Heart Association course “BLS Provider."
 No other CPR certification will be accepted.
 Verification of an updated CPR certification will be monitored throughout each nursing course.
 Lapses in certification can lead to unsuccessful completion of a nursing course.

-5. All NURS courses must be completed with a C (75%) or higher.
+5. All nursing program courses must be completed with a grade of C+ (77%) or higher.